The Mammoth Site Summer Internship 2020

 - A working knowledge of Microsoft Office Suite, and/or ArcGIS software.

-- Undergraduate (or higher) in the following or related majors: primary, secondary, and/or science education, anthropology/archaeology, biology, geology, or museum studies.
+- Working on or have finished an undergraduate (or higher) in the following or related majors: primary, secondary, and/or science education, anthropology/archaeology, biology, geology, or museum studies.

 - Availability to start work on or prior to May 17, 2020 and continue through August 15, 2020.

 - Basic experience (≥3 months) public speaking, teaching, and/or work with children.